Maryland-in-Barcelona Academic Overview

 Students who are accepted to the Maryland-in-Barcelona program will choose to take classes at one of our partner universities:

-Both universities are well-known and highly regarded public Spanish institutions of higher education, offering a wide range of courses and unique opportunities to learn more about Spain and Spanish culture.
-Courses are taught by local or international faculty who provide students with expertise in the respective discipline and often act as a cultural interpreter as students explore the socio-political and cultural aspects of their study abroad semester.
+Both universities are well-known and highly regarded public Spanish institutions of higher education, offering a wide range of courses and unique opportunities to learn more about Spain, Spanish, and Catalán culture.
+Courses are taught by local or international faculty or lecturers who provide students with expertise in the respective discipline and often act as a cultural interpreter as students explore the socio-political and cultural aspects of their study abroad semester.

 In order to help you select which university fits your academic and personal interests, please take some time to review the information provided below and on the UAB and UPF websites.
 See where each university is located on the Maryland-in-Barcelona google map.